-3 months before the date
+➡ Enter into SIS the final version of the thesis identical to its printed version submitted

+➡ Submit the following forms and documents to the Student Services Office (at the same time report their submission to the Centre for Doctoral Studies):

-→ Inform the Centre for Doctoral Studies of your intention to take the defence of your dissertation thesis
+➡ Application for defence of the dissertation thesis.

-60 days before the day

-- → Enter into SIS the final version of the thesis identical to its printed version submitted - → Submit the following forms and documents to the Student Services Office (at the same time report their submission to the Centre for Doctoral Studies): - → Application for defence of the dissertation thesis. - ✓ Assessment by the supervisor of the course of doctoral studies for admission to the defence of the dissertation thesis (including a statement on the fulfilment of all study obligations e.g. state doctoral examination, publications, conferences). - 2 printed copies of the dissertation thesis in the ring or hard binding (unless the institute stipulates otherwise, this is up to the doctoral student).
+\checkmark Assessment by the supervisor of the course of doctoral studies for admission to the defence of the dissertation thesis (including a statement on the fulfilment of all study obligations - e.g. state doctoral examination, publications, conferences).

+✓ 2 printed copies of the dissertation thesis in the ring or hard binding (unless the institute stipulates otherwise, this is up to the doctoral student).
 The dissertation thesis must contain a Czech and English abstract.
-The solution of the thesis + Czech and English abstract must also be uploaded to the SIS (the deadline is also 60 days before the defence).

-√ 2 printed copies of the propositions of the dissertation thesis and 1 copy in electronic form.
+The solution of the thesis + Czech and English abstract must also be uploaded to the SIS (the deadline is also 60 days before the defence). \checkmark 2 printed copies of the propositions of the dissertation thesis and 1 copy in electronic form.
 Propositions have a range of 15-20 standard pages.
 The title page of the proposition contains: the name of the university, faculty and institute where the defence takes place, the study program in which the thesis is submitted, the name of the doctoral student, the name of the dissertation thesis, the name of the chair of the examination board, the name of the supervisor and reviewers, the date and place of the defence.
 Propositions also include: topic and goal of the thesis, thesis structure, methodology, basic propositions, selected bibliography, English summary.
 The formal requirements of the dissertation thesis are regulated by this Dean's Measure.
 Otherwise, all regulations concerning doctoral studies can be found on the faculty website here.